SimonaAndreeva/SimonaAndreeva/README.md

 **20 years old & from Bulgaria.**

-- :computer: I'm majoring in Informatics at NBU.
+- :computer: I'm majoring in Informatics & Web Design at NBU.

-- :black_nib: I'm studying Graphic Design in SoftUni.
+- :computer: I'm currently a Web Developer at JT Design.

+- :woman_teacher: I'm a student teacher at SoftUni Kids.

+- :woman_student: I've achieved a diploma in UI&UX Designer.

 ***// In 9th grade I was accepted into The University of Veliko Tarnovo.***

-## You want to reach me?
+## Would you like to reach me?
 You can find all of my social media accounts on my LinkTree: https://www.linkedin.com/in/simona-andreeva-629049230

 ## Fun fact: I have a twin: